Gil-Sorek/FPL-League-Summary/README.md

 Set 'league_id' variable into your league's personal ID.
 The league ID can be found within the fantasy website url under 'Leagues & Cups' after choosing your league
 ![League ID](images/league_id.png)
+<p>⚠️ Tested on 14 managers league.
+Ideally use with up to 20 managers for best results</p>

+## Advanced Options
+### Managers Nickname
+For cleaner visuals, you may supply a dictionary with manager ids as keys and nicknames as values.
+For example, I used the following dictionary to create the visuals `def get_team_name(id): return {4399125:"Avidan", 1606327:"Itamar", 262514:"Ginosar", 6697062:"Amit", 4047743:"Fuji", 957:"Gool", 247071:"Woolf", 2513453:"Talash", 2232819:"Vaknin", 4242417:"Buchris", 5859886:"Adi", 1256987:"Casyopa", 6621645:"Pellinho", 4081730:"Oren"}[id]`

+### Highlight Managers
+In case you want to highlight individual managers within the [Managers Comparison](#fpl-league-summary) plot, you can supply a dictionary with manager ids as keys and colors as values.
+For example, I used the following dictionary to create the visuals `highlight_keys = {957: "lime", 262514: "hotpink", 247071: "red", 2513453: "darkorange"}`

+### Fan Shirts (Work In Progress)

 ## Output
 ### Text